Koha-Community/kohadocs/source/02_administration.rst

       be checked out to patrons

--  For items that you charge a rental fee for, enter the total fee you charge in the 'Rental charge' field
+-  For items that you charge a rental fee for, enter the total fee you charge in the 'Rental charge' field.
+This will charge the patron on checkout.

    -  **Important**

           Do not enter symbols in this field, only numbers and decimal points (ex. $5.00 should be entered as 5 or 5.00)

-   -  This will charge the patron on checkout
+-  You can add a default replacement cost for this type of item.
+If left blank, the replacement price of the item itelf will be cherged to the user when the item is lost.

+    -  **Important**
+          Do not enter symbols in this field, only numbers and decimal points (ex. $5.00 should be entered as 5 or 5.00)

+- You can also add a processing fee that will be added to the replacement cost.

+   -  **Important**

+          Do not enter symbols in this field, only numbers and decimal points (ex. $5.00 should be entered as 5 or 5.00)

 -  If you would like a message or alert to appear when items of this type are checked in you can enter that in the 'Checkin message' box